 Sample source

-Soil sample was collected from Rivers State University Agricultural farm Port harcourt in 5 liners sterile plastic bowl and transported to Rivers State University, Microbiology laboratory for analysis.
+Soil sample was collected from Rivers State University Agricultural farm Port harcourt in 5 liters sterile plastic bowl and transported to Rivers State University, Microbiology laboratory for analysis.
 This was used within 1 hour of collection for isolation of Nitrosomonas sp and Nitrobacter sp employed in this study.
-Herbicides (Veeset-glyphosate and Dragon-paraquat) were purchased from a chemical shope in mile 1 market in Port Harcourt, Rivers State and taken to the laboratory for the toxicity.
+Herbicides (Veeset-glyphosate and Dragon-paraquat) were purchased from a chemical shop in mile 1 market in Port Harcourt, Rivers State and taken to the laboratory for the toxicity.
 Test species are selected based upon the case of laboratory culture, the availability of adequate background information such as physiology, genetics, behavior and sensitivity to a wide range of toxicant.
 Nitrosomonas sp and Nitrobacter sp has a number of advantages in toxicity testing, its sensitivity to various toxicants and its predominance in waste water environment (Nrior & Owhonda, 2017).

 Isolation of Nitrosomonas sp and Nitrobacter sp